dhiway/cord/docs/adr/0006-orbis-identifiers-and-pallet-indices.md

 Indices must never be reused after a released runtime.
 Assets, People, Revive, and Bulletin receive explicit indices and metadata snapshot tests before their first release.

+Score and Honour became native at indices 97 and 99 in spec 29.
+Both are Orbis-owned forks of Individuality Community `28b7d07dab05bbd05f6b664278b5c83841e212d3`, retain Apache-2.0 provenance, and declare storage version 1.
+Score's enterprise manager is a named genesis-backed account rotatable only by root; manager calls accept that account or root.
+Honour binds directly to Orbis Members and Timestamp.
+Neither introduces staking, treasury, or governance origins.

 Broker index `50` is a protocol constraint, not a local layout preference: the SDK relay Coretime pallet encodes `notify_core_count`, `notify_revenue`, and reservation callbacks to pallet `50` on the configured broker chain.
 Orbis therefore places Entity at `53` before its first release.